Fábio Santos (footballer, born 1985)

-Fábio Santos Romeu (born 16 September 1985 in São Paulo), known simply as Fábio Santos, is a Brazilian footballer who plays as a left back for Corinthians in the Campeonato Brasileiro.
+Fábio Santos Romeu (born 16 September 1985 in São Paulo), known simply as Fábio Santos, is a Brazilian former professional footballer who played as a left back.

-Fábio Santos has a reputation for being a penalty kick specialist.
+Fábio Santos had a reputation for being a penalty kick specialist.

 Club career

 São Paulo

 Fábio Santos started his career for São Paulo as a youth player.
 He was promoted to first team in 2003 and feature in the major club's honours in this period, including the Copa Libertadores and FIFA Club World Cup.
-Despite of his lack of playing time during this period, he out on loan to J1 League giants Kashima Antlers.
+Despite his lack of playing time during this period, he out on loan to J1 League giants Kashima Antlers.

 Loan years

 He spend the 2006 season playing for Kashima Antlers, making 20 appearances and scoring three goals.
 In 2007, Fábio returned to Brazil to play for Cruzeiro, but failed to gain a spot in first team and was released in May.
 After that, he agreed a one-year loan deal with Ligue 1 side AS Monaco.
 In August 2008, he returned again to Brazil after failing to impress and signed a two-year contract with Santos.